 Vegetables are a great source of nutrition for pregnant women.
 However, you might be curious to know about the safety of radish during pregnancy.
 The vegetable is known to have numerous health benefits and provides many essential nutrients required for a healthy pregnancy.
 However, consuming it raw may cause infections that lead to further complications in some cases.
 However, it does not imply that pregnant women cannot eat radish.
-If you crave it, follow some safety tips when cooking so you can enjoy its nutrition without dealing with any infection.
+If you have food cravings for radish, follow some safety tips when cooking so you can enjoy its nutrition without dealing with any infection.
 Read the post to understand more about the benefits and risks of eating radish during pregnancy.

 The Health Benefits Of Radishes

 Just a single serving of radishes a day can provide your body many important nutrients your developing baby needs.
 Radish is a rich source of calcium.
 Calcium is an important nutrient you need to have during pregnancy as it aids the development of the baby’s bones and muscles.

 Radishes are a storehouse of folic acidi, which is a vital nutrient for pregnant women.
 Adequate folic acid levels in the body protect your baby against any birth defects (1).
 According to the US National Birth Defects Prevention Network (NBDPN), adequate amounts of folic acid before and during pregnancy can prevent about 70% of serious birth defects.

 In addition to that, radishes also contain potassium, iron and vitamin C, which can be extremely beneficial for an expecting mom.

 Is Radish Good During Pregnancy?

 You may be surprised to note that radishes, one of the most common root vegetables which are a super-food, are not safe for consumption during pregnancy.